 “Here I stand a self-made victim.”Intact, Ned’s atomic dustbin

-When “The Galaxy,” in all its superlative glory made its way home, and my parents thumbed the pages looking for the bold, forward-thinking proclamation their firstborn declared, they were beyond miffed.
+When “The Galaxy,” in all its superlative glory, made its way home, and my parents thumbed the pages looking for the bold, forward-thinking proclamation their firstborn declared, they were beyond miffed.

 It was just a simple homage to a wonderful alternative 90s band and a genuine statement of how I felt.
 I guess I thought school was a choice, that my suffering could have been avoided by going another route.
-This battle with “control” was a foreshadow of the issues I would encounter later in life, a story for another time.
+This battle with “control” was a foreshadowing of the issues I would encounter later in life, a story for another time.

 “My childhood obsession is my record collection.”Suave and Suffocated, Ned’s Atomic Dustbin

-If the Ned’s show sparked my addition, it was the Village Voice that fanned the flames.
+If the Ned’s show sparked my addition, the Village Voice fanned the flames.
 The weekly alternative newspaper became the guidebook of my life.
 With no Internet (at least not like today!), what other way was there to find out about upcoming shows?
 Well, aside from a blackboard behind the register at your local record shop.

 And like any impressionable, free-wheeling teenager, I had to play the part.